-Orchestration and Instrumentation.-Detailed technique and use of all modern orchestral instruments.
+57-58.
+Orchestration and Instrumentation.-Detailed study of technique and use of all modern orchestral instruments.
 Principles of scoring for different combinations.
 Practical arranging for groups and for full orchestra.
-Study of scores.
+Study of scores, combined with listening to orchestral records.

 4 hours.
-(Eness)
+(ENESS)